Joy Hofmeister

-Joy Lynn Hofmeister (born September 7, 1964) is an American educator and politician who served as the Oklahoma Superintendent of Public Instruction from 2015 to 2023.
-Hofmeister was sworn in as Oklahoma's 14th State Superintendent on January 12, 2015, after defeating the incumbent Republican candidate, Janet Barresi, in the primary election and Democratic candidate John Cox in the general election.
-Hofmeister was re-elected on November 6, 2018, and sworn in for a second four-year term as State Superintendent on January 14, 2019.
-Hofmeister won re-election after facing Democrat John Cox a second time, as well as independent candidate Larry Huff.
+Joy Lynn Hofmeister (née Janosky, born September 7, 1964) is an American politician and educator who served as the 13th Oklahoma Superintendent of Public Instruction from 2015 to 2023.
+A member of the Democratic Party, Hofmeister was initially elected as a Republican, but switched parties in 2021.
+As of 2025, she is the last Democrat to have held statewide office in Oklahoma.

-On October 7, 2021, Hofmeister changed her party affiliation to the Democratic Party and ran in the 2022 gubernatorial election, losing to incumbent Gov. Kevin Stitt.
-As a result of her switch, she became the only Democratic statewide elected official in Oklahoma and the first to hold office since 2011.
-At the end of her term in 2023, Democrats held no statewide offices in Oklahoma.
+On October 7, 2021, Hofmeister switched parties to run for the Democratic nomination in Oklahoma's 2022 gubernatorial election.
+She won the Democratic nomination and lost the general election to incumbent Kevin Stitt.

 Education and career

 Hofmeister is a former public school teacher and owner of a Kumon afterschool program business from Tulsa, Oklahoma.
 In the private sector, she spent 15 years operating Kumon Math & Reading Centers of South Tulsa.
 This organization works through parent partnerships to ensure higher academic achievement for children.
 During that time she personally worked with more than 4,000 students to improve their educational outcomes.

 Hofmeister graduated with a bachelor's degree in education from Texas Christian University.
 As of May 2015, she is earning her master's degree in Education Administration with a specialty in Education Policy and Law from the University of Oklahoma.

 In January 2012, Hofmeister was appointed to the Oklahoma State Board of Education by Governor Mary Fallin to fill the vacancy left by Phil Larkin Jr., who had vacated the seat after he was elected to Tulsa's city council.
 While serving on the State Board of Education, Hofmeister opposed Oklahoma State Superintendent of Public Instruction Janet Barresi's A-F grading scale for schools.
 She resigned from the board on April 24, 2013.